 A MiddleWeb Classic: Exploring Rubrics!

 A little history: This article first appeared on the MiddleWeb site (with permission from the author) in 1997, in the early years of rubrics in the classroom.
 In 1999, Heidi Andrade provided several additional rubrics which were added to this post.
-More than 15 years after this material first appeared at MiddleWeb and long after its original link was functional, it continues to be one of the most sought-after MiddleWeb resources.
-For that reason, we’ve reposted it here and redirected the original link to this new page.
-At the end of this post, we’ve also included links to several rubrics associated with inference, independent writing, and literary conversation.
+Since that time, we’ve added a selection of quality rubrics contributed by teachers.
+More than 20 years after this material first appeared at our original website, it continues to draw excellent traffic.
+Rubric users can learn a lot here!

 Understanding Rubrics